-Use of the property: Most leases will include a clause defining what the tenant can do on the property (eg. what type of business).
+Most leases will include a clause defining what the tenant can do on the property (eg. what type of business).
 A tenant should ask for a broad usage clause just in case the business expands into other activities.
 Ask your local council if your business can operate in your desired location.
-Also consider the council’s development plans for the area.
+Also, consider the council’s development plans for the area.

-Assignment and subletting: A tenant should maintain the right to assign the lease or sublet the space to another tenant.
-Usually the tenant is still ultimately responsible for paying the rent if the business fails or relocates, but with an assignment or sublet clause in place the business can find someone else to cover the rent.
+A tenant should maintain the right to assign the lease or sublet the space to another tenant.
+Usually the tenant is still ultimately responsible for paying the rent if the business fails or relocates, but with an assignment or sublet clause in place, the business can find someone else to cover the rent.

 Retail lease or general commercial lease?